K-Scorpio/scorpiosec/content/en/posts/post12.md

 Nmap done: 1 IP address (1 host up) scanned in 107.12 seconds
 ```

-And I run another scan to get more information about services and their versions
+And I run another scan to get more information about services and their versions.

 ```
 nmap -sC -sV --open 10.10.11.236